Obtaining information under the Government Information (Public Access) Act 2009

 we have already decided a previous application from you for the information (or information that is substantially the same) and there are no reasonable grounds for believing that we would make a different decision

-the information is or has been the subject of a subpoena or other court order for the production of documents and is available to you because we have complied with the subpoena or court order
+the information is or has been the subject of a subpoena or other court order for the production of documents and is available to you because we have complied with that subpoena or court order

 we do not hold the information.